My girls, daughter and Grand, got my favorites for Easter, white hydrangeas with bonus chick. Happy Easter!

 She: “But this one’s hilarious.”

-As she grew tall enough to reach any rack, her tastes became more sophisticated.
-Now’s she’s entering her teens and re-exploring her own artistic inclinations.
-She’s good at making things, so I’m wondering if we’ve come full circle, with or without the cottontail.
-We’ll find out on Sunday whether this year’s offering is a giggle or “awwww.”
+When she was tall enough to reach any rack, her tastes grew more sophisticated.
+Now’s she’s good at making anything her imagination conjures, so I wonder if she’ll return to drawing and gluing.
+We’ll find out on Sunday whether this year’s offering is a giggle or an awwww.

 – – – – –